gianlazz/Lazztech.Cloud/GianDevNotes.md

 - Markdown for documentation
 - Json based Kanban Board
 - Json based Pomodoro based time tracking
+- Must be free, non hosted and git backed

 I'll just log and track all of my project managment with those approaches and have it all git backed so it's portable.
 Also I want a report generated and embeded into the README.md with statistics.